 Showering is one of the most important concerns when it comes to life on the road.
 Dry shampoo and baby wipes are OK every now and then, but at some point, we all need a good, hot shower.
-What’s your strategy on that?
-Let’s start with some van life shower ideas:
+What’s your strategy?
+Let’s start with some van life shower ideas.

 Shower at the gym

 Probably the most popular shower option amongst vanlifers: take a membership at a gym that has establishments all over the country so you don’t have to worry about getting memberships to different gyms when you travel around.